 Tutoring is traditionally a word-of-mouth business, whereas tutors depend on referrals generated by satisfied students and their parents.
 Then again, information technology has opened up some amazing new possibilities.
 To structure and guide your efforts, formulate a marketing plan that encompasses both digital and traditional marketing channels.
 This vital document should facilitate the process of successfully starting a tutoring business, as well as attracting and retaining clients.

 When it comes to concrete tactics, the possibilities abound.
-You may spread emails around in your social circles and reach out local libraries, schools, and other institutions.
+You may spread emails around in your social circles and reach out to local libraries, schools, and other institutions.
 Or, you create a business-related blog, take part in conversations on social media, and hand out brochures, flyers, and business cards.
 Some tutors decide to get the word out by giving free seminars and workshops.
 Whatever you do, strive to establish yourself as a trustworthy expert and source of information.